Holy of Holies: Hebrew terminology and translation

 Depiction of a High Priest of Israel wearing the priestly breastplate and ephod, included as an illustration in a Christian Bible; the Holy of Holies is in the background (A. J. Holman Bible, 1890).

 The construction "Holy of Holies" is a translation of the Hebrew, which is intended to express a superlative.
 Examples of similar constructions are "servant of servants" (Gen 9:25), "sabbath of sabbaths" (Ex 31:15), "God of gods" (Deut 10:17), "vanity of vanities" (Eccl 1:2), "Song of Songs" (Song of Songs 1:1), "king of kings" (Ezra 7:12), etc.

 The translators of the King James Version of the Christian Bible always translated "Holy of Holies" as "Most Holy Place" – in keeping with the intention of the Hebrew idiom to express the utmost degree of holiness.
 Thus, the name "Most Holy Place" was used to refer to the "Holy of Holies" in many English documents.

 A related term, debir, transliterated in the Septuagint (δαβιρ), either means the back (i.e. western) part of the Sanctuary, or else derives from the verb stem ד־ב־ר "to speak", justifying the translation in the Vulgate as oraculum, which the traditional English translation "oracle" (KJV, 1611) derives from.

-The Latin terms and parallel the designation of the Holy of Holies as an inner sanctuary.
+The Latin terms adytum and penetralia parallel the designation of the Holy of Holies as an inner sanctuary.